coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 The Mann-Whitney U test also requires me to make a relatively weak set of assumptions, which I will check next.

-### Assumption: The responses are ordinal.

-This is trivial, the responses are real numbers that can be readily sorted.
+**Assumption: The responses are ordinal** This is trivial, the responses are real numbers that can be readily sorted.

-### Assumption: Null Hypothesis

-I define the null hypothesis $$H_0$$ to match the requirements of the
+**Assumption: Null Hypothesis is of the right form** I define the null hypothesis $$H_0$$ to match the requirements of the test:
-test:

 $$P(A > M) = P(M > A)$$